unisar/NeuronSegmentation/README.md

 ## NonNegative Matrix Factorization Model

 ### Preprocessing
-For each set of images, we spatially filter images using a median filter of size 3*3, which reduces the noise.
-The original images of size 512x512 are chunked into blocks of size 30*30 with a padding of 25*25 pixels.
-NMF is applied to smaller blocks of
+For each set of images, we spatially filter images using a median filter of size 3x3, which reduces the noise.
+The original images of size 512x512 are chunked into blocks of size 30x30 with a padding of 25x25 pixels.
+NMF is applied on these smaller blocks.

 ### NMF Configuration
 The NMF model is based on the the following local NMF implementation: https://github.com/thunder-project/thunder-extraction.
 Changes that we implemented:
-- The original implementation read the images as it is, without filtering out any noise in the images
-- Before feeding the images to NMF, we tried to apply: Gaussian, Median filters.
+- The original implementation read the images as it is, without filtering out any noise in the images.
+Before feeding the images to NMF, we tried to apply: Gaussian, Median filters.
 But, eventually settled on Median filters as we wanted to get rid of the salt-n-pepper noise.
-- We did not merge the overlapping regions which the original implementation does.
+- We did not merge the overlapping regions, which the original implementation does.
-- Also, since, we are already performing median filtering when preprocessing the images, we got rid of the median filtering after finding the k components from the original implementation.
+- Since, we are already performing median filtering when preprocessing the images, we got rid of the median filtering after finding the k components from the original implementation.
 - Internally, sklearn's NMF is called with the following parameters:
   - no. of components = 5
   - max no. iterations = 100